-Please note that if you’d like to work with younger children at a a primary school, you’ll need to speak basic Spanish.
+Please note that if you’d like to work with younger children at a elementary school, you’ll need to speak basic Spanish.
 However, if you’re working at a high school or with teachers, you don’t need Spanish.

-Our teacher training programme runs between January and February every year during school holidays in Peru.
+Our teacher training program runs between January and February every year during school break in Peru.
 You’ll work directly with teachers on their pronunciation and discuss classroom management techniques.
 You can also share new ideas for classroom activities and games.

 This project runs year round, and you can join at any time from a minimum of two weeks.
 We encourage you to stay longer to make a bigger impact on your students and the teachers.
 It’s also a chance to gain even more teaching work experience while in Peru.

-Please note that formal classroom teaching is not available during school holidays, from December to March, and in July and August.
-During this time, you can participate in our teacher training programme, or work with students at extra summer classes.
+Please note that formal classroom teaching is not available during school break, from December to March, and in July and August.
+During this time, you can participate in our teacher training program, or work with students at extra summer classes.